 Many grew up or are growing up with Dahl’s books, such as “James and the Giant Peach” (1961), “Charlie and the Chocolate Factory” (1964), “The BFG” (1982), “The Witches” (1983) and “Matilda” (1988).
 Several have been made into popular films.
 But the other side to Dahl was an openly anti-Israel and antisemitic writer of vivid prose.

-“There is a trait in the Jewish character that does provoke animosity,” Dahl once said, adding “even a stinker like Hitler didn’t just pick on them for no reason.”
+“There is a trait in the Jewish character that does provoke animosity,” Dahl once said, adding that “even a stinker like Hitler didn’t just pick on them for no reason.”

 He claimed that Jewish publishers “control the media” and said, “I’m certainly anti-Israeli, and I’ve become antisemitic in as much as that you get a Jewish person in another country like England strongly supporting Zionism.”